 Loss of appetite and tiredness are symptoms that commonly occur together.
-A loss of appetite will cause a person to eat less, resulting in reduced energy levels and fatigue.
+A loss of appetite will cause a person to eat less, resulting in lower energy levels and fatigue.

 In most cases, appetite loss and tiredness result from minor illness or a change to a person’s diet or sleep routine.
 However, persistent appetite loss and fatigue may signal an underlying health problem that requires treatment.

 This article outlines the potential causes of appetite loss and tiredness before providing a list of remedies that may help a person deal with these symptoms at home.
 Finally, it offers advice on when to consult a doctor.

 A person may feel tired and have little or no appetite for several reasons.
 Possible causes include those below.